Alternative versions of Batman: Superman: Red Son

-It is the 1950s in the pages of "Superman: Red Son".
-America and the Soviet Union are in the middle of the Cold War and are busy fighting each other.
-One day, the Soviet Union unleashes its newest weapon that shocks the Americans: Superman.
-In the comic "Superman: Red Son", the Man of Steel is a full-fledged Soviet killing machine.
-Suddenly the shape of the battle changes.
-If until now the number of atomic bombs was a sign of superiority, now it is fashionable to have superhumans in your arsenal.
-The American government, which is afraid of being under Soviet control, consults Lex Luthor.
-He puts the solution in front of them.
-One of them is the creation of a monstrous clone of Superman, or Bizarro, who in a battle with the original Superman throws himself in front of the atomic bomb that was fired at Britain and is destroyed.
-Another of Luthor's plans is related to Batman.

-Batman was born under the cruel and repressive regime of Joseph Stalin, as an adult he decided to overthrow the Russian government and avenge the death of his parents.
-Although Batman conducts many secret attacks against the government, he accepts Luthor's offer and decides to focus on destroying Superman.
-Knowing Kal-El's greatest weakness, he takes his mistress, Wonder Woman, hostage.
-Batman then uses artificial solar radiation to weaken Superman.
-The map works to some extent.

-But Wonder Woman escapes from the trap and saves Superman's life by changing the direction of the lamps that emit solar radiation.
-Batman, who knows that he will be brainwashed if Superman touches him, and Superman lobotomy him to one of his robots.transforms, activates the small bomb he hid in his belt and commits suicide.
+In the comic Superman: Red Son, Batman was an anarchistic terrorist born under the cruel and repressive regime of Joseph Stalin, aiming to overthrow the Russian government and avenge the death of his parents.
+Although Batman conducted many secret attacks against the government, he accepted Luthor's offer and, as Luthor planned, decided to focus on destroying Superman, the leader of USSR.
+Knowing Kal-El's greatest weakness, he took his mistress, Wonder Woman, hostage, before using artificial solar radiation to weaken Superman during their confrontation.
+It works to some extent, but Wonder Woman escapes from the trap and saves Superman's life by changing the direction of the radiation emitters.
+Batman, knowing that he will be lobotomized into one of Superman’d cyborg foot soldiers, eventually activates the small bomb he hid in his belt and committed suicide.
+Despite his demise, he was further recognized as a martyr by more dissidents of Superman’s reign.